steffenextra/Interface-for-DBMS/gui/README.txt

-Compile your Code for the GUI with

-# fltk-config --compile test.cpp
+# renewed the comp.sh
+# macOS flags for the FLTK-Kit inserted
+# search the unix flags